Ayyanstuff/Ayyanstuff/README.md

 im a macOS software developer 👋
+- and a roblox scriper / builder
 -----------------------------------

 - i use a macbook m1 air for development

-- tools i use is visual studio code xcode electron and Atom
+- tools i use xcode

-- languages i use are C++ lua javascript and swift
+- languages i use are C++ lua swift

 ---------------------------------------------------------------

-im to busy being a retard anyway.
+- electron js sucks because of it uses alot of computer memory usage and could slow down my computer easily - this is why I dont use electron.js and why ill never install.